 Interactive Maps -- RPT has also developed maps showing what the proposed transit system would look like in Year 5 of this phased Transit Development Plan.
-At full build-out, there would be 28 transit lines, including service at night, on weekends, and via a crosstown loop.
+At full build-out, there will be 28 transit lines, including service at night, on weekends, and via a crosstown loop.

 TDP Year 5 Nights & Weekends Map -- This map shows the 9 routes from the weekday map that will operate later on weeknights and on Saturdays and Sundays.
-Note that the routes do not change names depending on the time of day or the day of the week: the route that operates during the weekday will operate along the same path late into the night, and also on Saturdays and Sundays.
+Note that the routes do not change names depending on the time of day or the day of the week: the routes on this map will operate along the same path on weekdays, late into weeknights, on Saturdays, on Sundays, and on holidays.

 Comprehensive Plan Primary Transit Network Fact Sheet -- The City's Planning Department has been working on a Comprehensive Plan for the City at roughly the same time as RPT has been working on this TDP.
-The Comprehensive Plan is a longer-term plan, looking out 20 years (instead of the TDP's 5 years), and, as the name suggests, is more expansive in scope (it will have many elements the TDP will not, such as land use, housing, economic development, etc.).
+The Comprehensive Plan is a longer-term plan, looking out 20 years (instead of the TDP's 5 years), and, as the name suggests, is more expansive in scope (it will have many elements the TDP does not, such as land use, housing, economic development, etc.).
 One major transportation idea that grew out of the Comprehensive Plan process was the concept of a Primary Transit Network (PTN), which would link areas of concentrated residential, commercial, and transportation activity along high-capacity transit corridors.
 The TDP, while not strictly speaking a part of the Comprehensive Plan, has been developed in coordination with the Planning Department's Comprehensive Plan -- and the TDP can be imagined as a first step toward achieving the full build-out of the PTN in 20 years.